KSP2Community/PatchManagerDocs/Writerside/topics/General-Syntax-Tutorials.md

 the page on selectors in the basic section, but arguably one of the most powerful ones.
 - [Stages](How-to-Use-the-Stage-System.md) goes over one of the more useful tools for cross-mod patching, the stage system it also goes over how you should set up your mods stages for the most effectiveness.
+- [Configs](Config.md) goes over the best way to make your mod's patches interoperable with other mods.